cptpcrd/close_fds/README.md

 On the BSDs, `close_open_fds()` may also call `closefrom()`, which is very efficient.

 If none of the methods listed above are available, it will fall back on a simple loop through every possible file descriptor number -- from `minfd` to `sysconf(_SC_OPEN_MAX)`.
+This is slow, but it will always work.

 Note: The most common use case, `close_open_fds(3, &[])`, is very efficient on Linux (with `/proc` mounted), macOS, all of the BSDs, and Solaris/Illumos.